yuxiaoli/starship-prompt-mono/README.md

 # Run the shell with starship support
 ```

-## Known issues

-### Cover all modules

-Feel free to change style and remove emoji for all modules.

 ## Credits

 * [xontrib-prompt-bar](https://github.com/anki-code/xontrib-prompt-bar) - The bar prompt for xonsh shell with customizable sections and Starship support.